Ali-Row/Confirmator/README.md

 ![Paste email](images/paste-email.png)

-If you got this far then you are good to go ahead and add as many students as you have on your roster, once added you can click them at anytime and send the confirmation email with ease.
+If you got this far then you are good to go ahead and add as many students as you have on your roster, once added you can click them at any time and send the confirmation email with ease.

 ![Multiple Students](images/multiple-students.png)